Velo3D to ring the bell on the New York Stock Exchange - ExBulletin

 Velo3D to ring the bell on the New York Stock Exchange

+Founder and CEO Benny Buller, Marketing Director Renette Youssef and CFO Bill McCombe to lead the bell ringing ceremony in honor of the company’s public debut

-NEW YORK–(COMMERCIAL THREAD) –Bike3D, Inc. (NYSE: VLD), a leading additive manufacturing technology company for critical metal parts, today announced that company executives will ring the New York Stock Exchange closing bell on October 7, 2021, to commemorate the company’s debut on October 7, 2021. the New York Stock Exchange.
+NEW YORK, October 07, 2021– (COMMERCIAL THREAD) –Bike3D, Inc. (NYSE: VLD), a leading additive manufacturing technology company for critical metal parts, today announced that company executives will ring the New York Stock Exchange closing bell on October 7, 2021, to commemorate the company’s debut on October 7, 2021. the New York Stock Exchange.
 The ceremony will be led by the CEO and the founder Benny buller, marketing director Renette Youssef, CFO Bill McCombe, and members of the Velo3D management team.

 To see Velo3D ring the closing bell on the New York Stock Exchange, visit its website live broadcast before 4:00 p.m.
 EDT.
 A ringtone recording will also be available on the New York Stock Exchange website.
 Photos of the event will also be available on LinkedIn and Twitter.